Research that Improves Care for Children

 This technology uses facial measurements such as the size of the nose and the angle of the eyes to pinpoint children who might be at risk and offer earlier treatment.
 It’s the future of the field.

-My work these days is all about how to detect problems before a child has symptoms.
+My research has continued throughout the global Pandemic.
+I'm working to detect problems before a child has symptoms.
 We’re looking at newborns’ faces, brains, abdomens and chests with our quantitative imaging and machine learning technologies.
 Predicting their health risks means an opportunity for earlier, life-saving treatments and fewer emergency situations in the future.
 What better investment is there than in children?